sumnerevans/sumnerevans.com/content/posts/school/is-getting-a-masters-in-cs-worth-it.md

 success I've had so far in my career.
 I do not think that it greatly improved my career prospects or lifetime earnings.
-However, it gave me an opportunity to dive deeper into a few computer science topics that I found interesting, and gave me a chance to deepen lifelong friendship and have a lot of fun.
+However, it gave me an opportunity to dive deeper into a few computer science topics that I found interesting, and gave me a chance to deepen lifelong friendships and have a lot of fun.

 If you ask any university whether it's worth it or not, they will unequivocally say of course it's worth it, but I wanted to provide a more accurate picture of